shoutmeloud/Job-board/README.md

 # Job-board
-Job Board with front end and backend built by VueJs and Laravel10
+Job Board with front end and backend built by VueJs and Laravel 10

 This project is about the job board creation for several enlisted clients of Reddensoft.
 On a broader aspect, the job board will work as searching for efficient employees of Reddensoft who are eligible to work on the client’s requirements.